How do I know if I have Low T?

 The testosterone in NKNW is identical to what your body produces naturally.
 Unless you abuse NKNW and use it like sunscreen, you should remain comfortably within a high-average range of testosterone.
 Don't worry about looking like The Hulk overnight, or going through a second puberty being covered in acne.

 With hormones it's all about balance.
 High testosterone should reduce "man boobs" and love handles by counteracting estrogen.
 But if you go really overboard with injections, your body will compensate by producing extra estrogen and you won't look good at all.
-It's a similar story with hair loss.
-Testosterone can help or hurt.

 There is a strong relationship between testosterone and the prostate gland, and raising your T can either help or hurt prostate conditions.
 If you have prostate cancer, you should not use NKNW.
 Anyone at risk for prostate cancer should have regular exams.